Mentor Match: an interview with Georgie Purcell MP and Cr Jenna Davey-Burns

 Cr Jenna Davey-Burns

-Cr Jenna Davey-Burns is Councillor at the City of Kingston, where she also served as Deputy Mayor between November 2021-November 2022.
+Cr Jenna Davey-Burns is Mayor of the City of Kingston, where she also served as Deputy Mayor between November 2021-November 2022.
 Jenna was a mentee in the inaugural Pathways Alum Mentoring program in 2020, where she was mentored by Lord Mayor of Melbourne, Sally Capp.

 Founding Partners